Golden Ears Provincial Park: Species at risk

 Over 85 BC Red listed species have been documented in Golden Ears Park.
 Some Red listed species that may be found in Golden Ears Park are Actaea elata, spotted owl, monarch butterfly, and the sage thrasher.
 The aforementioned species are registered as endangered in Schedule 1 of the Species at Risk Act (SARA).
 Many other BC Red listed species can also be found in the park.
 The Government of British Columbia has documented 1824 Blue listed species in Golden Ears Park, such as grizzly bears.
 Western population grizzly bears are registered as a species of special concern in Schedule 1 of SARA.

 Vegetation in the park

 Golden Ears Park is home to three eco-sections within its borders, Eastern Pacific Ranges, Southern Pacific Ranges, and the Fraser Lowlands.
-Within the three eco-sections lies a large diversity of plants, including ferns, treez, and wildflowers.
+Within the three eco-sections lies a large diversity of plants, including ferns, trees, and wildflowers.
 Ferns often observed include the Western sword fern, leathery grape fern, American parsley fern, and the common bracken.
 Douglas fir are present in the higher elevations of Golden Ears Park.
 Other plant species that are often observed include the Himalayan blackberry, salmonberry, snow bramble, skunk cabbage, and knotweed.